abapGit/docs.abapgit.org/docs/ref-exits.md

 Set a transport request per repository.
 If set, no transport request popup appears and the transport is used for pull/delete (see [#5916](https://github.com/abapGit/abapGit/pull/5916)).

+### ENHANCE_REPO_TOOLBAR

+With this exit you can extend the toolbar with your own menu options.
+Currently, the exit is active for repository settings so you may define your own settings (see [#6249](https://github.com/abapGit/abapGit/pull/6249)).

 ### GET_CI_TESTS

 Add your own repositories to run a complete CI cycle (clone, pull, check, delete) when executing unit tests for object serializer classes (see [#3993](https://github.com/abapGit/abapGit/pull/3993)).